mzivic7/pi-btconf/README.md

  - Run pre-set custom command in terminal
  - End session and disable bluetooth

+## Terminal:

+Terminal function will work with any RFCOMM terminal on second device.
+On android, BlueTerm will work, but it may lack some important functons, like special keys and colors. (better: [rfterm](https://github.com/hxxr/rfterm)).
+When terminal is activated pi-btconf won't be able to connect.
+Pressing button twice will turn off bluetooth and disconnect terminal.

 ## Custom Commands:
-Custom commands can be added and edited in: /etc/pi-btconf/custom_comands.txt
+Custom commands can be configured in: /etc/pi-btconf/custom_comands.txt
 Format:
 name = "command to run in terminal"
 Each line represents one command.
 There must be " = " separator and command must be inside "".